mishozz/Movies-Analysis-FMI/README.md

 - Trends in releases over the years
 - Genre analysis by average rating

 The data is analyzed using [Apache Spark](https://spark.apache.org/docs/latest/api/python/index.html), and the tasks are orchestrated by an [Apache Airflow](https://airflow.apache.org/) pipeline.
-The results of the analysis are compiled into a comprehensive report in PDF format, which includes various plots and visualizations to facilitate a better understanding of the data.
+The results of the analysis are compiled into a comprehensive report in PDF format *(imbd_analysis_visualized.pdf)*, which includes various plots and visualizations to facilitate a better understanding of the data.

 ## Local Setup